What Is Vulvar Cancer?

 These can also be signs of other conditions, so talk to your doctor if you spot problems.

 There are several main forms of this disease.

 Squamous cell carcinoma.
 This is the most common type.
 It starts in your skin cells.
 It might be linked to the human papillomavirus (HPV), especially in younger women.
 A subtype called verrucous carcinoma grows slowly and can look like a wart.

 Adenocarcinoma.
 This type usually starts in cells in the Bartholin’s glands just inside the opening of your vagina.
+This is also called Bartholin gland cancer.
 It can look like a cyst.
 It also can form in sweat glands in the skin of your vulva or in the top layer of vulvar skin, which is called Paget’s disease.